What is the Best Diet? – Finding the right nutrition goals

 1. Start listening to your body

-Self awareness is one of the most important tools you have available to you.
+Self-awareness is one of the most important tools you have available to you.
 You know your body better than anyone else.
 The secret is to start listening.
 Symptoms that we ignore for years can often result in more complex health conditions.
 A symptom is essentially indicating that there is some kind of underlying imbalance.
 You can either ignore it, cover it up with medication or you can delve deeper to understand what you can do to get to the root cause.
 I am not asking you to turn into a hypochondriac, I am simply asking you to tap into the intelligence of your body and listen to the subtle messages it is whispering to you.
-Many people have heard me say that ‘you don’t just wake up with disease.
+Many people have heard me say that ‘you don’t just wake up with a disease.
 Disease manifests over years, and addressing underlying imbalances early on is a key part of preventative health and performance’

 If you suddenly feel overwhelmed with the long list of symptoms that you are experiencing, then this is a perfect time to start your journey to improved health.
 If you are not familiar with any current symptoms, here are some questions you can ask yourself: